 Orthobiologics and Joint Preservation Basics

 The biologic treatment of musculoskeletal diseases is a relatively new and exciting area of orthopedics.
 Musculoskeletal injuries and diseases are affected and regulated by your body’s natural healing processes.
 There is a complex dance of cellular and chemical activity that occurs in your body to promote healing and repair of damaged tissues, including muscles, tendons, ligaments, bone, and cartilage.
 When tissues are damaged or become aged, their reparative mechanisms are often no longer as effective.
 Stem cells are naturally occurring cells in your body that have the capability to differentiate (turn into a specific type of cell).
 They also have the capability to promote the repair and regenerate a variety of damaged tissues.
 Mesenchymal stem cells are a particular category of cells that can produce bone, cartilage, ligament, and tendon tissues.
 These cells produce a variety of chemicals (growth factors and cytokines) that signal other cells to repair, decrease inflammation, and inhibit the breakdown of tissues.
-These cells are in high concentration in certain parts of your body, including your bone marrow.
+These cells are in high concentration in certain parts of your body, including your adipose tissue (fat).

 A variety of techniques for using biologic agents and stem cells have been utilized in various centers around the world.
 The treatments performed in this center are all autologous—meaning that the biologic material and stem cells all come from your own body and not from a donor pool.
 The advantage of using autologous biologics/stem cells is that there is no concern of disease transmission or rejection.
 The primary source of stem cells used in our clinic comes from your own bone marrow.

-Orthopedic Diseases Treated with Stem Cells
+Orthopedic Diseases Treated With Reparative Tissues and Stem Cells

-A variety of disease and injuries can be treated with stem cell therapy.
+A variety of disease and injuries can be treated with reparative cell therapy.
 Orthopedic conditions that have been treated and studies using stem cells include acute and chronic injuries of muscle, tendon, ligaments, bone, and cartilage.
 Some specific conditions that can be treated with stem cell therapy include:

 - Mild to moderate osteoarthritis/degenerative arthritis of joints, especially the hip and knee